sesps/SPS_SABRE_EventBuilder/README.md

 # SPS-SABRE Data Analysis Package
 Version 4
 This is a software package designed to help experimenters analyze data from SPS-SABRE at FSU.
 It can convert CoMPASS data to ROOT, sort the data in time, build events, perform preliminary analysis and provide basic plots.
-Programs are built using make, and a make file is included.
-Simply using the command make will build all programs.

-WHEN TESTING, RUN WITH WIDE WINDOWS

 ## Installation
 To build and install the event builder, the CMake build system is used.
 To build, simply run the following commands from the SPS_SABRE_EventBuilder directory: